Rice University’s Arts Initiatives Fund (AIF) supports experimentation and collaboration in creativity and the arts across the entire campus.

 The purpose of the Doerr Institute's Leader Development Innovation Awards is to encourage and support faculty contributions to the development of students' capacity to lead across the University, through innovative teaching, curricular innovations, and relevant research.

-Part of Rice's Creative Venture Funds, Rice University’s Faculty Initiatives Fund (FIF) is an internal funding mechanism that awards competitive grants of between $5,000-$50,000 to Rice faculty.
-(In extenuating circumstances, grants of up to $75,000 can be considered.)
-These grants are intended to help faculty members develop adventurous research and scholarly projects that enhance the university and lead to larger endeavors, research breakthroughs, external funding opportunities, or unusually creative works.
+Part of Rice's Creative Venture Funds, Rice University’s Faculty Initiatives Fund (FIF) is an internal funding mechanism that awards competitive grants of no more than $50,000 to Rice faculty.
+These grants are intended to help faculty members develop adventurous research and scholarly projects that lead to larger endeavors, research breakthroughs, external funding opportunities, or unusually creative works.

 The Houston Solutions Lab is a vehicle to draw Rice researchers and City of Houston departments together for mutually beneficial research.